Skip to content

 Vapour Pressure Models:

-OK for hydrocarbons.
-Historically they were used since computationally easier.
-Now with computers EOS is easy to do so vapour pressure is less used.
-But Braun K10 is good for vacuum units still.
+These models OK for hydrocarbons.
+Historically they were used since computationally they are easier.
+Now with modern computers EOS models are easy to run, so vapour pressure models are used less often.
+However, Braun K10 is still good for vacuum units.

 -Modified Antonie: OK for low pressure ideal systems